 Children react differently to a flood and its aftermath depending on their age, developmental level, and prior experiences.

 - National Child Traumatic Stress Network

-- HHS Disaster Behavioral Health Concept of Operations (PDF: 48 pages)
+- HHS Disaster Behavioral Health Concept of Operations (PDF)

 - MN Behavioral Health Medical Reserve Corp

 - Behavioral Health & Emergency Preparedness Fact Sheet (PDF)